-One day, I was at my Lady’s house and I had things to do there.
+One day, I was at my Lady’s house, and I had things to do there.
 I needed to get laundry started, dishes started, do some computer clean up, get the trash, visit, and then I was going to make her dinner and bring it back and eat supper with her.
 Those were my favorite days.

 Well, I leaned back, propped up the feet and I eyeballed the clock.
 I would do as she said, but if I didn’t….she’d get me, but I was not going to enjoy it and I was not going to sleep.
 Well, about 45 minutes and a ton of drool later…my eyes popped open.
 I was disoriented, I had no idea what was going on or where I was.
-I looked at her with this frightened look and there she was….in all her wisdom and beauty….just smiling.
+I looked at her with this frightened look, and there she was….in all her wisdom and beauty….just smiling.
 She asked how I felt and, frankly, I felt like a million bucks.

 I could not believe I fell asleep without the aid of meds or a fan but command from the greatest human ever.
 It was glorious.
 She explained to me that she was worried about my constant moving and going and doing…that I needed to stop and regroup or I would be sick and then I would be of no help to anyone.

 I took her message to heart.
 I began, initially, claiming Sundays as a day of rest (literally).
 After church, I would come upstairs…take off my makeup….change my clothes and pile up in bed.
 I would watch movies, play on the computer, clean my room, or nap.
-Bart would buy Chinese and I would not come out of my room all day long.
-Somedays, I just laid here…I would listen to praise music and just pray.
-I still do that, to this day.
-I used to feel guilty and now….I realize it makes me a better human.
+Bart would buy Chinese, and I would not come out of my room all day long.
+Somedays, I just laid in bed.
+Other days, I would listen to praise music and just pray.
+To this day, I still do that.
+I used to feel guilty and now, I realize it makes me a better human.

 It does not make, us as women, wrong to go to our rooms and let our husbands take the reins of parenting.
 In fact, it makes me better.
 It builds relationships that might not otherwise be built if I’m always in the room.
-Let’s face it…my husband and I could be sitting RIGHT NEXT TO each other and every single time there is a question or a problem, the kid comes to me.
+Let’s face it…my husband and I could be sitting RIGHT NEXT TO each other, and every single time there is a question or a problem, the kid comes to me.
 Every.
 Single.
 Time.

 I’m happy to let daddy to ALL the things……….while I just chill.